celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 # Attestation Service

 Celo Validators are strongly encouraged to operate an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) instance.
+If you are a recipient of or considering applying to receive [votes from the Celo Foundation](celo-foundation-voting-policy.md), running a reliable Attestation Service is a requirement for eligibility.

-The Attestation Service is part of the [Celo identity protocol](/celo-codebase/protocol/identity).
-It sends SMS on behalf of users to allow them to attest to having access to a phone number and to map that securely and privately to a Celo account.
+The Attestation Service is part of the [Celo identity protocol](../celo-codebase/protocol/identity/README.md).
+It sends SMS on behalf of users to allow them to attest to having access to a phone number and to map that to a Celo account, securely and privately.
 This is shown as Steps 3 and 4 in this diagram:

 ![](https://storage.googleapis.com/celo-website/docs/attestations-flow.jpg)

-Validators receive a fee (set by Governance, currently 0.05 cUSD) for every attestation that they process and that is then successfully redeemed on-chain by the user.
+Validators receive a fee (set by [on-chain governance](../celo-holder-guide/voting-governance.md), currently 0.05 cUSD) for every attestation that they process and that is then successfully redeemed on-chain by the user.
 In a future release, the Attestation Service will automatically claim and withdraw this fee.

 ## Outline